shivharis/turtlebot3_wiki/docs/source/teleoperation.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.

 ..
-WARNING:: Make sure that the step **7.Bringup** was carried on previously to do as follows.
+WARNING:: Make sure that the step **7.Bringup** was carried on previously to follow the instructions.

 ..
 WARNING:: Be careful when the test is being carried on the table.